 - The diagnosis of volume depletion depends on the careful assessment of physical exam, history, and laboratory tests.
 There is no one test to diagnose dehydration.

 - The first goal of treatment of dehydration is to restore circulating volume.
 The second goal is to find the cause of the dehydration so that it will not recur.

 - In patients with normal heart and renal function, liberal fluid may be given to restore volume quickly.
 In patients with heart failure and renal disease, volume still needs to be replaced, but a more a=careful approach is indicated.
 This is best accomplished with small volumes given quickly, followed by immediate reassessment and redosing as needed.

 - In severe hyponatremia, rapid correction of volume deficits may cause a sharp rise in the serum sodium that can cause central pontine myelinolysis (CPM).
 The clinician must assess the risks and benefits of rapid volume repletion versus the risk of CPM.
 In all cases, the volume status and sodium levels must be monitored closely.

 Enhancing Healthcare Team Outcomes

-Often because water intake is not the most pressing topic for the average clinical visit, it very frequently is overlooked in regards to patient care.
-If we can start to encourage more healthy lifestyle choices as well as daily hydration, it can lead to decreased morbidity, mortality, and complications associated with dehydration.
+Often because water intake is not the most pressing topic for the average clinical visit, it is often overlooked regarding patient care.
+If we can encourage more healthy lifestyle choices and daily hydration, it can lead to decreased morbidity, mortality, and complications associated with dehydration.
 Healthcare providers should look toward implementing more incentives and initiatives toward increasing hydration amongst staff and patient populations.